Our Responsibility

 Our Responsibility for the Future of Bow Wood

-Like many traditionalists, we used to disdain fiberglass, composites, or carbon-fiber bows.
-Now we accept these as responsible, non-wood alternatives to Pernambuco.
-We are happy to recommend the bows manufactured by Glasser, Inc., whose quality has improved greatly over the last couple of decades.
+We welcome work for students and schools because these are the future of string playing.
+We are happy to recommend the bows manufactured by Glasser, Inc., whose quality has improved greatly over the past several decades.
 Glasser bows are made in America, and the company stands behind its products.
-Glasser offers quality bows at various prices.
-Contact us for information regarding what is available in fiberglass and carbon fiber.
+Contact us for information on what is available in fiberglass and carbon fiber.